 Eat Slowly

-A study showed that eating slowly (for up to twenty-four minutes) made the test subjects feel fuller for up to two hours post-meal.
+A study showed that eating slowly (up to twenty-four minutes) made the test subjects feel fuller for up to two hours post-meal.

-They consumed 25% fewer calories from snacks three hours after their meals compared to the group that ate within six minutes.
+They consumed 25% fewer calories from snacks three hours after meals than the group that ate within six minutes.

 Eat Enough